 Planning & ADU Eligibility

-Before starting to build your ADU, granny flat, or in-law unit, you will need to determine your eligibility to build an ADU on your property, which means matching up your unique property characteristics with ever-changing local and/or county regulations.
+Before starting to build your new construction ADU, granny flat, backyard cottage, or in-law suite, you will need to determine your eligibility to build an ADU on your property, which means matching up your unique property characteristics with ever-changing local and/or county regulations.

 Careful—many ‘ADU experts’ and prefab ADU companies will charge $1,000 or more for a site visit.
-Cottage helps homeowners like you determine your ADU eligibility free of charge; our team of ADU experts has seen multitudes of Bay Area backyards and can help you determine what size, shape, and design works best for your property and needs.
+Cottage helps homeowners like you determine your ADU eligibility free of charge; our team of ADU experts has seen multitudes of backyards, and we can help you determine what size, shape, and design works best for your property and needs.
+There are plenty of different types of ADUs to choose from including a detached ADU, an attached ADU, and junior ADUs (JADUs).

 Now that you know what and where on the property you can build, you will need to define exactly what you want your ADU to look and feel like with the help of an architectural designer.
-The industry standard is 10-15% of project value/budget; in our experience, architectural designers in the Bay Area generally charge between $7,500-$20,000 in fees for designing an ADU.
+The industry standard is 10-15% of project value/budget.

 In contrast, Cottage's in-house Design Studio specializes in ADU design and value engineering, saving you time, money, and headache down the road.
-During the initial design stages, that means helping guide initial design decisions and finishes that have an impact on the cost of your ADU.
-And later on in our design development process, we put together the full architectural set for your design to submit to they city for building and planning review for your permit.
+During the initial design stages, that means helping guide initial design decisions and finishes that have an impact on the cost of your ADU from floor plan and ceiling height to electrical panels, shower plumbing, and drywall insulation.
+And later on in our design development process, we put together the full architectural set for your design to submit to the city for building and planning review for your permit.

 Consultants & Specialists

-Make sure you know what is included in your designs and what is not — some architectural designers do not provide internal elevations with their standard fees and/or cap the number of hours that they will work on your project before they start billing hourly.
+Make sure you know what is included in your designs and what is not — some architectural designers do not provide internal elevations with their standard build costs and/or cap the number of hours that they will work on your project before they start billing hourly.

-All ADU projects will require the base level of consultants and specialists:
+All ADU projects will require the base level of consultants, subcontractors, and specialists:

 - Structural Engineer: for framing and load bearing calculations for your ADU unit